alexseik/acrillodegallo/packages/wordpress/wp-content/plugins/wp-webhooks/readme.txt

 == Frequently Asked Questions ==

-= How do I get started with WP Webhooks? =
+= How do I get started with WP Webhooks Automations? =

 If you already have a specific picture about what webhook automation you want to create, you can check out each endpoint directly on our website.
 Here is an example for the LearnDash "Course completed" webhook trigger: [https://wp-webhooks.com/integrations/learndash/triggers/ld_course_completed/](https://wp-webhooks.com/integrations/learndash/triggers/ld_course_completed/).
 In case you would like to get started from scratch, we have a full documentation available here: [https://wp-webhooks.com/docs/article-categories/get-started/](https://wp-webhooks.com/docs/article-categories/get-started/)

-= Can I request an integration or new feature? =
+= Can I request an integration or new automation feature? =

 Yes, you can!
 Please visit our [Request an integration](https://wp-webhooks.com/request-integrations/) page and add your request there in case you cannot find it already.